-"Rental Unit" means a dwelling space in the city containing a separate bathroom, kitchen, and living area, including a single-family dwelling or unit in a multifamily or multipurpose dwelling, or a unit in a condominium or cooperative housing project, or a unit in a structure that is being used for residential uses whether or not the residential use is a conforming use permitted under the Oakland Municipal Code or Oakland Planning Code, which is hired, rented, or leased to a household within the meaning of California Civil Code Section 1940.
+"Rental unit" means a dwelling space in the city containing a separate bathroom, kitchen, and living area, including a single-family dwelling or unit in a multifamily or multipurpose dwelling, or a unit in a condominium or cooperative housing project, or a unit in a structure that is being used for residential uses whether or not the residential use is a conforming use permitted under the Oakland Municipal Code or Oakland Planning Code, which is hired, rented, or leased to a household within the meaning of California Civil Code Section 1940.
 This definition applies to any dwelling space that is actually used for residential purposes, including live-work spaces, whether or not the residential use is legally permitted.

-"Room" means an unsubdivided portion of the interior of a residential building in the city which is used for the purpose of sleeping, and is occupied by a Tenant Household for at least thirty (30) consecutive days.
-This includes, but is not limited to, a rooming unit or efficiency unit located in a residential hotel, as that term is defined in accordance with California Health and Safety Code Section 50519.
+"Room" means an unsubdivided portion of the interior of a residential building in the city which is used for the purpose of sleeping, and is occupied by a tenant household for at least thirty (30) consecutive days.
+This includes, but is not limited to, a single room occupancy (SRO) living space a rooming unit or efficiency unit located in a residential hotel, as that term is defined in accordance with California Health and Safety Code Section 50519.
 This definition applies to any space that is actually used for residential purposes whether or not the residential use is legally permitted.
 For purposes of determining the amount of relocation payments, a room is the equivalent of a studio apartment.

-"Tenant" means a Tenant as that term is defined in O.M.C.
+"Tenant" means a tenant as that term is defined in O.M.C.
 8.22.020 and also includes a lessee.

-"Tenant Household" means one or more individual Tenants who rent or lease a Rental Unit or Room as their primary residence and who share living accommodations.
-In the case where an individual Room is rented to multiple Tenants under separate agreements, each individual Tenant of such Room shall constitute a "Tenant Household" for purposes of this article.
+"Tenant household" means one or more individuals tenants who rent or lease a rental unit or room as their primary residence and who share living expenses accommodations.
+In the case where an individual room is rented to multiple tenants under separate agreements, each individual tenant of such room shall constitute a "tenant household" for purposes of this article.